HSG-AIML/HSG-AIML.github.io/audit.md

 Our research focuses on a wide range of deep learning methods and their applications to real-world data and issues.

-## Representation Learning of Financial Accounting Data
+## Representation Learning in Financial Accounting Data

 <img alt="Representation Learning Examples"
  src="/images/research/representation_learning-900x597.png"